 JPT offers peptide libraries and peptide pools for HIV research and clinical in-vitro assays.
 We provide knowledgeable support, high quality, flexible and innovative formats combined with expert know-how to bring forward your research project.
-In addition, we offer GxP Peptides & Pools for immunotherapy and specific clinical applications at attractive pricing.

 - Development of immunotherapies & vaccination strategies